 14. Carefully cross the road and go through the blue gates ahead of you, to return to the car park at Calton Lees that you started from.

-If you love walks around Chatsworth, share your photos and stories on the Let’s Go Peak District Facebook Page and Group
+If you love walks around Chatsworth, when you do your own Chatsworth walk, share your photos and stories on the Let’s Go Peak District Facebook Page and Group